eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

-This element specifies the multicast address that is used as the destination for the participant discovery packets.
+This element specifies the multicast address used as the destination for the participant discovery packets.
 In IPv4 mode the default is the (standardised) 239.255.0.1, in IPv6 mode it becomes ff02::ffff:239.255.0.1, which is a non-standardised link-local multicast address.

 The default value is: "239.255.0.1".